 Making yourself fluent in Spanish...

-- Advanced 1-6.
+- Advanced.
 Further widening your vocabulary through in-class readings and discussions.

-Advanced guided conversations on a variety of social and cultural topics.
+Advanced conversations on a variety of social and

 - Conversation at La Tertulia.
 Strengthening your fluency.